Online Masters in Nursing Programs

 There are two types of online RN to MSN programs: a traditional RN to MSN or a RN to MSN bridge program.
 The RN-MSN is typically planned-out for active RNs with an associates degree in nursing, who have not yet earned a bachelors degree in any subject.
 The MSN bridge program could be suitable for students who hold a bachelor’s degree in another discipline.

 Traditional RN to MSN: An RN to MSN online program is usually composed of undergraduate general education, undergraduate nursing, and graduate nursing coursework.
 Students who successfully complete the first part of the program could be awarded a Bachelor of Science in Nursing (BSN) degree.
-From here, students could move into the remainder of graduate-level coursework in their intended MSN emphasis (Diabetes Nursing, Nurse Leader etc).
+From here, students could move into the remainder of graduate-level coursework in their intended MSN emphasis (Diabetes Nursing, Clinical Nurse Leader etc).

 RN to MSN Bridge: The bridge option is planned out for nurses who have earned a bachelors degree in a non-nursing subject and want to pursue a graduate degree in nursing.
 As a result, courses could ‘bridge’ professional nursing experience with key MSN courses.
 Students could start out in undergraduate nursing courses which are prerequisites for the Master of Science in Nursing degree.
 These bridge courses could cover themes such as population health and health promotion.
 Students who successfully complete the undergraduate-level courses and meet admissions requirements for the emphasis they choose may then continue into the online MSN program.